Cindy Kimberly Straddles Paddle Board With Pal While They Both Don Thong Bikinis

 Cindy Kimberly definitely knows how to grab her fans’ attention on social media.

-The black-haired beauty is wildly popular on Instagram, boasting a following of over 5.6 million and counting.
-With each and every image that she shares with fans, the model rakes in thousands of likes and comments and one of her more recent shares was certainly no exception.
-In the sultry, new post the model gives fans not one but two sexy photos.
+The black-haired beauty is wildly popular on Instagram, boasting a following of over 5.6 million users and counting.
+With each and every image she shares with fans, the model rakes in thousands of likes and comments.
+And one of her more recent shares was certainly no exception.
+In the sultry new post the model gave fans not one, but two sexy photos.

-In the first image of the double-photo update, Kimberly and one of her friends look like they’re in their element as they float in the middle of a gorgeous, blue body of water in Sardinia.
-Cindy sits on the back on a paddle board, wearing her long, dark locks down and semi-curled while looking over her shoulder and striking a seductive pose.
-Her gorgeous figure is on full-display in the photo as she pops out her booty while clad in a skimpy light-blue thong bikini.
+In the first image of the double-photo update, Kimberly and one of her friends looked in their element as they floated in the middle of a gorgeous blue body of water in Sardinia.
+Cindy sat on the back on a paddle board, wearing her long, dark locks down and semi-curled while looking over her shoulder and striking a seductive pose.
+Her gorgeous figure was on full display in the photo as she popped out her booty while clad in a skimpy light-blue thong bikini.

-Just in front of the model sits her pal, who also wears her long locks down and straight while clad in a neon pink bikini that leaves little to be desired.
-Just like Cindy, her friend’s derriere is exposed to the world.
-And the second photo in the series is just as sexy as the first only this time, the two ladies pose in profile as the sun seems to be setting just behind them.
-Once again, their toned and tanned figures are on full display and since the post went live of Cindy’s account, it’s earned her rave reviews.
+Her pal sat just in front of the model, and she also wore her long locks down and straight while clad in a neon-pink bikini, which left little to be desired.
+Just like Cindy, her friend’s derriere was exposed to the world.
+And the second photo in the series was just as sexy as the first, only this time, the two ladies posed in profile as the sun seemed to be setting just behind them.
+Once again, their toned and tanned figures were on full display, and since the post went live on Cindy’s account, it’s earned her rave reviews.

 So far, the photos have racked up over 561,000 likes in addition to 1,200-plus comments.
 While some followers commented on the photo to gush over Cindy’s amazing figure, countless others just chimed in with various emoji — most notably the flame and heart.

-“u 2 r crazy attractive [sic],” one follower commented on the photo.
+“u 2 r crazy attractive,” one follower commented on the photo.

 “Being the hottest w your bestie must be very exhausting,” another gushed.